• ACE inhibitors and ARBs have shown survival benefit in patients with chronic heart failure.

-Sacubitril–Valsartan combination coded “LCZ696” successfully completed a large phase 3 trail termed as “Paradigm HF”; furthermore the trail was stopped midway as LCZ696 was able to show a clear mortality benefit over the comparative arm.
-The trail was published in NEJM and an accompanying editorial by Mariel Jessup noted that “Paradigm trial may well represent a new threshold of hope for heart failure patients.”
+Sacubitril–Valsartan combination coded “LCZ696” successfully completed a large phase 3 trial termed as “Paradigm HF”; furthermore the trial was stopped midway as LCZ696 was able to show a clear mortality benefit over the comparative arm.
+The trial was published in NEJM and an accompanying editorial by Mariel Jessup noted that “Paradigm trial may well represent a new threshold of hope for heart failure patients.”

 What is Sacubitril ?

 Sacubitril is an inhibitor of enzyme called neprilysin, which is a neutral endopeptidase.
 Neprilysin is involved in degradation of several vasoactive substances like natriuretic peptides, bradykinin and adrenomedullin.
 Inhibition of neprilysin degradation increases the levels of vasoactive substances, thereby decreasing the deleterious neurohormonal activation and the subsequent vasoconstriction, sodium retention and maladaptive remodeling.

 Paradigm HF compared the combination of Sacubitril and an angiotensin receptor blocker Valsartan with angiotensin converting enzyme inhibitor Enalapril.
 The trial was funded by the innovator company Novartis; and was one of the largest trials in heart failure patients.
 The results showed that the new combination reduced both cardiovascular deaths and hospitalization by around 20%; thereby concluding that LCZ696 is superior to enalapril in heart failure patients.